whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 The religion inspired by Jesus Christ kept spreading, and by the 300s CE, multiple sects existed.
 Finally, in 380 CE, something weird happened.
 The same Roman government that had killed Jesus Christ imposed Christianity as a religion on the Roman Empire, requiring people to worship Jesus Christ as their spiritual leader.
 Why?[xxx-codex theodosianus xvi 1.2. the theodosian code|p440]

-Instead of allowing this revolutionary Christianity to spread and inspire more people to become revolutionaries like Christ, the Roman emperor embraced it, but he embraced a specific version of Christianity that _trained people for obedience_.
+Instead of allowing this revolutionary Christianity to spread and inspire more people to become revolutionaries like Christ, the Roman emperor embraced it, but he embraced a specific version of Christianity _that trained people for obedience_.
 The Roman state trained Christian followers to think of themselves as lambs, to think of Jesus as obedient, and to think obedience is good.

 When Roman emperor Theodosius imposed _his_ version of Christianity on the Roman Empire, he said those who did not accept it were "demented and insane" and those who would not obey the new religion "shall be smitten first by divine vengeance and secondly by the retribution of our own initiative."
 In other words, anyone who disagreed with the official Roman version of Christianity was threatened with severe punishment.[xxx-codex theodosianus xvi 1.2. the theodosian code|p440]

 In many ways, the Roman state spread a religious ideology that _discouraged spiritual strength_ needed to stand up for what's right.
 Thus Christians were trained to _misunderstand their revolutionary spiritual leader Jesus Christ,_ even while authorities required them to worship Christ, a man of incredible spiritual strength.

+As a result, Christians have endlessly debated when to obey and when not, or how to obey, or whom to obey.
+But _the attitude of obedience itself is rarely questioned_, which is why every Christian society in history has had oppressive authorities that Christians have obeyed.
+And whenever Christians have had a revolution, they merely put different oppressive authorities in charge that likewise expect obedience.**

 So how exactly did Roman emperor Theodosius impose a version of Christianity that discouraged spiritual strength and encouraged obedience instead?
 It turns out that ruling classes around the world all want to train people to obey corrupt authorities, and they commonly use the same tricks.